qjcn/qjcn/README.txt

 qjcn depends on qt-4.8.x
 on Windows it needs: mingw (with gcc4.8+) and optional msys

-This release is built with qt-4.8.2
+This release was built with qt-4.8.2

 Software Links
 	http://download.qt.io/archive/qt/4.8/4.8.2/qt-everywhere-opensource-src-4.8.2.tar.gz